Vikash-Rana/javaScript/FullStack/Resume.md

 Work Distrubution : To write the testcase for each functioality and on basic of that write the Automation Script.
 If the feature is new for this Customer.  <br />

-Role : Write the Automation Script. <br />
+Role : Develop the Automation Script for the Billing Module, Specially related to the different payment Gateway. <br />

 Measure Success : <br />